ebenezerowusu/ebenezerowusu/README.md

 </h2>

-🔭 I’m currently working on full-stack development projects, primarily using Angular, TypeScript, PHP (with Laravel), and C#.
+🔭 I’m currently working on full-stack development projects, primarily using Angular, TypeScript, PHP (with Laravel), and C#

 🌱 I’m currently learning advanced techniques in Angular and exploring more about backend technologies to enhance my full-stack development skills.